 At the Bullard, no chemicals should be disposed of via the drains as they are monitored, with the exception of water, diluted salt water, and diluted dyes.
-See Dudley Simons for further information.
+Contact bullardfac@esc.cam.ac.uk for further information.

 If in any doubt as to the suitability of disposing of waste chemicals down the drain, please consult the Department Chemistry Officer, Dr Jason Day (jafd2@cam.ac.uk).
 In general: